 Then, use a sharp Chef’s Knife to cut the head lengthwise through the core to make 4 pieces.
 This will expose the tough, solid core and make it easy to chop out.

 To make a more stable base for cutting the wedge of cabbage, I cut down the point of the wedge.

 This might be unnecessary, but no fingers were endangered by a wobbly cabbage wedge.

 Cut the cabbage into 4 or 5 strips then chop those into 1/2″ to 3/4″ pieces.

-Next time I make this dish, I think that I’ll just use a mandoline to shred the cabbage like you would for coleslaw.
+Next time I make this dish, I think that I’ll just use a Mandoline to shred the cabbage as you would for coleslaw.
 That’s really easy.
 Use whatever method you prefer for chopping the cabbage.

 How to Make Ground Beef and Cabbage Recipe